Shawn-Guo-CN/MLPR_review/README.md

 # "A" Review of MLPR (2018)

-### COMMENTS
+### PREFACE
-All the following contents are my personal opinions.
-I'm very glad to share these knowledge and I would really appreciate that if you could give any comments on them.
+All the following contents are my personal opinions and I know for sure that some content are still confusing/improper.
+So, I would really appreciate that if you could share your knowledge and give any comment on these topics by Hypothesis.
+And, of course, you would be always welcome if you want to write down something on any topic.

+Thanks to Iain for reviewing the draft version of outline.

+> I know that the latex is not working on this page.
+  I'm working on it.

 ## Outline